 Healthy sleep cleans the brain!

+Do you want to know about 7 effective Ayurvedic Tips for a Healthy Sleep?
 According to Ayurveda, calming and soothing the nervous system is a requirement for the maintenance and balancing of one’s health.
 There are numerous time-tested strategies to reset the ability of our nervous system to better “rest and digest”.
 Sleep is one of the pillars of Ayurveda, and is considered to be as important as diet in maintaining health and balance in the body.
 Sleep is the time when the body is able to repair and heal itself.
 The mind and emotions also become balanced through sleep.

 In this article, I am excited to share with you the following seven tips that will help you maintain and return to experiencing sound sleep on a regular basis.